LasalJayawardena/LasalJayawardena/README.md

 🔭 I’m currently working on Data science and machine learning projects.

-🌱 I’m currently following a Bachelor's Degree in Artificial Intelligence and Data Science .
+🌱 I’m currently following a Bachelor's Degree in Artificial Intelligence and Data Science.

 <!-- 👯 I’m looking to collaborate on open source projects and any data related or web projects as well.